Assisi Tours & Trips

 A 4-star hotel in central Assisi positions you perfectly for visiting Saint Francis Basilica and Santa Maria degli Angeli.
 Local truffle tastings and medieval architecture await, while expert guides reveal the city's spiritual heritage.
 This location serves as an ideal hub for discovering Umbria's treasures.

-Duration 4 days Destinations Rome, Tivoli, Terni, Spoleto, Assisi, Perugia, Todi, Lake Trasimeno Regional Park, Gubbio, Orvieto Age Range 1 to 90 year olds Operated in English, Spanish Operator Europeando Europa From
+Duration 4 days Destinations Rome, Tivoli, Terni, Spoleto, Assisi, Perugia, Todi, Lake Trasimeno Regional Park, Gubbio, Orvieto Age Range All Ages Welcome Operated in English, Spanish Operator Europeando Europa From

 Visit Assisi's UNESCO-listed Basilica di San Francesco, adorned with Giotto's frescoes.
 Explore this medieval hill town's welcoming character before continuing to Siena, with free time for lunch in the historic center's charming eateries.

-Duration 7 days Destinations Rome, Assisi, Siena, Florence, Bologna, Padua, Venice, Montepulciano Age Range 1 to 99 year olds Operator Greca From
+Duration 7 days Destinations Rome, Assisi, Siena, Florence, Bologna, Padua, Venice, Montepulciano Age Range All Ages Welcome Operator Greca From

 What people love about Assisi Tours